GMS2805/CS50x/Week0_Scratch.md

 • Monkey sprite is fully controllable.
 The duck randomizes each rougn and throws the ball.
 It is a 5 round game.
 First team to 5 wins.
 • There are events and triggers helping me accomplish this.
 • The reindeer sprite needs to be programmed. the ball/monkey contact needs to be fine-tuned. the requirements for the assignment need to be checked.

+2025-Dec-18
+• problem set 0 all criteria met, but there are unused variables, disorganized blocks, and too many lines of code that are unnecessary.
+A fresh remake is initiated.

+2025-Dec-19
+• problem set 0 made, cleaner, working, and satisfactory to my expectations. submitted on the official c50x link.
+• Submitted .sb3 file uploaded on github as well for future reference if needed.